 Certain employees are members of union benefit plans, which include defined benefit pension plans, as required by the terms of the collective bargaining agreements.
-For the Carpenters' Union plan and the Electrical Union Members' plans, the plan members are required to contribute 5% and 3.5%, respectively, of their annual covered payroll while the Commission contributes at a rate of 18.0% and 18.0%, respectively.
+For the Carpenters' Union plan and the Electrical Union Members' plans, the plan members are required to contribute 5% and 3.6%, respectively, of their annual covered payroll while the Commission contributes at a rate of 18.5% for both plans.
 Contributions to the plans were as follows for the past two years: